≡ Menu

 Scholarship Award Amount Eligibility Requirements How to Apply

-Ultrasound Schools Info $1,000 Semi-annual, non-renewable scholarship awarded to an aspiring sonographer currently enrolled in a CAAHEP accredited diagnostic medical sonography program.
+Ultrasound Schools Info $1,000 Non-renewable scholarship awarded to an aspiring sonographer currently enrolled in a CAAHEP accredited diagnostic medical sonography program.
 Ultrasound Schools Info

 Attn: Scholarship Committee